RakshyaKC/picture-message-client/README.md

 * onClick function makes api call to update message from seen: null to seen: true
   * Style changes to make the updates apparent on front end

+# Future issues to be solved
+* Stylistic changes
+* Use websocket or action cable instead of making api calls frequently.
+* Ensure threading of conversations
+* Inbox link will be highlighted if new messages are received
+* Add profile pictures for users
+* Enable users to experiment with epsilon photography using just their webcam
+* Friend particular user instead of listing all users on the app

 # Deployment
 https://git.generalassemb.ly/ga-wdi-boston/react-template#deployment